menu

 • Capillary refill time (CRT): this is an observation of how many seconds it takes for capillaries to recover their normal color once they have has pressure exerted on them.
 To test this on a rabbit, you can delicately press the mucosa of their gums and see if it takes longer than 2 seconds for them to resume their normal color.
 If we observe discoloration of the rabbit's gums, especially if they are blue, yellow or white, then we should be concerned.

-5 Signs and Symptoms of a Dying Rabbit - 3.
+Symptoms a Rabbit Is Dying - 3.
 Their vital signs change

 4. Abnormal behavior